Destructibility and Axiomatizability of Kaufmann Models: Building a Destructible Kaufmann Model

-As a remark, let us note that the above construction can also be done via forcing: let $(\calM_0, S_0, a)$ be as above and $\mathbb P$ be the set of pairs $(\calM, S_M)$ so that $\calM_0 \prec \calM$, $\calM$ is recursively saturated, countable, $S_0 \subseteq S_M$ and $S_M \subseteq T_{sat}^M$, which has non-empty intersection with every level in $M$.
+It follows by $\diamondsuit$ that there is an $\xi$ so that $A_\xi = A \cap S_\xi$.
+But then there is a level $d \in M_{\xi + 1}$ so that every element of $A_\xi$ is comparable with a node $t$ of height $d$ by our construction so if $s \in T^M_{sat}$ is of height greater than $d$ then $s \notin A$ since it's comparable with some node in $A_\xi \subseteq A$.
+Thus $A$ is bounded and therefore countable. \end{proof} As a remark, let us note that the above construction can also be done via forcing: let $(\calM_0, S_0, a)$ be as above and $\mathbb P$ be the set of pairs $(\calM, S_M)$ so that $\calM_0 \prec \calM$, $\calM$ is recursively saturated, countable, $S_0 \subseteq S_M$ and $S_M \subseteq T_{sat}^M$, which has non-empty intersection with every level in $M$.
 The order is pairwise by elementary end extension and end extension as a partially ordered set.
 This forcing is countably closed and the verification that it adds a destructible Kaufmann model goes through exactly as in the proof of the theorem, replacing the $\diamondsuit$ construction by a collection of density arguments.
 I do not know if the second coordinate is necessary or if forcing with the models alone will make the resulting generic Kaufmann model destructible, though I suspect that this is the case.
 However, this forcing construction is weaker than the proof from diamond since the forcing, being countably closed and adding a subset to $\omega_1$, adds a diamond sequence.

 Finally we note that even though $\diamondsuit$ implies $\CH$, it's consistent that there are destructible Kaufmann models and the continuum is arbitrarily large.

 \begin{proposition} Assume $\diamondsuit$, then there is a destructible Kaufmann model in the extension by any number of Cohen reals. \end{proposition}